Looking for free activities in Rotorua? Get walking!

 Various Walks 2km-34km

 When it comes to free activities in Rotorua, no trip to Rotorua is complete without a trip to the Redwoods Forest.
-A mecca for mountain bikers, horse riders and walkers alike, there’s something for everyone in this giant playground.
-The visitor centre on Longmile Road is the start and end point for a variety of walks, and also offers visitor information, a souvenir shop, ice creams and a coffee cart.
+A mecca for mountain bikers, horse riders and walkers alike.
+There’s something for everyone in this giant playground.
+The visitor centre on Longmile Road is the start and end point for a variety of walks.
+It is also offers visitor information, a souvenir shop, ice creams and a coffee cart.

-The circuit tracks are all well marked with colour-coded arrows and take you through the variety of forest that the area has to offer.
+The circuit tracks are all well marked with colour-coded arrows.
+They take you through the variety of forest that the area has to offer.

 - The shorter pram friendly red and blue tracks take you through the towering Canadian Redwood trees, and across a boardwalk over a geothermal pond.